Redwood Park

 PROFILE FAQ

-Redwood Park has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Redwood Park has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that may affect this region: Tea Tree Gully Sustainable Sewers Program, Hope Valley Sporting Club Amenities Improvements, Telstra Mobile Phone Tower Hope Valley, and The Oasis Estate.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified four projects likely impacting this area.
+Key projects are Tea Tree Gully Sustainable Sewers Program, Hope Valley Sporting Club Amenities Improvements, Telstra Mobile Phone Tower Hope Valley, and The Oasis Estate.
+Projects detailed below are most relevant.

 Professional plan users can use the search below to filter and access additional projects.